Core Data from the Deep Sea Drilling Project

 During 16 years of operation by the Scripps Institution of Oceanography (SIO), the D/V GLOMAR CHALLENGER drilled over 1000 holes at 624 sites in the global ocean for the Deep Sea Drilling Project.The DSDP was an international project funded by the U.S. National Science Foundation and the governments of France, Japan, the United Kingdom, the former Federal Republic of Germany, and the former Union of Soviet Socialist Republics.

 During the DSDP, the Data Management Group at SIO collected and organized a vast amount of marine geological, geophysical, and downhole logging data, and designed and compiled a suite of computerized data files.
-In 1987 final versions of all DSDP data files were forwarded to NGDC for archive and distribution to the public on request.
+In 1987 final versions of all DSDP data files were forwarded to us for archive and distribution to the public on request.
 Also at that time all geological and reference files were sent to Texas A&M University, science operator of the Ocean Drilling Program (ODP), successor of the DSDP, and copies of digital logs were sent to the Borehole Research Group of the Lamont-Doherty Earth Observatory, logging contractor for the ODP.

-NGDC extensively checked, cleaned, indexed, and organized the DSDP data files for distribution on CD-ROM; decoded and produced a readable "browse" version of each fixed-field DSDP data file; and developed access software.
+We extensively checked, cleaned, indexed, and organized the DSDP data files for distribution on CD-ROM; decoded and produced a readable "browse" version of each fixed-field DSDP data file; and developed access software.
 Some x-ray mineralogy and logging data, previously not in standard digital form, were digitized and/or reformatted by the Woods Hole Oceanographic Institution under contract to JOI/USSSP for the CD-ROM data set.

-In 2000, the supply of original DSDP CD-ROMs was exhausted, and NGDC developed the CD-ROM described in this announcement.
-Logging data in the standard 'LIS' format included with the old CD-ROM set are not included, logging data are available from either NGDC or the Borehole Research Group at the Lamont-Doherty Earth Observatory of Columbia University.
-Underway geophysical data in the international MGD77 format from the previous set are also not included; these data are available on NGDC's marine trackline geophysics CD-ROM set, updated regularly.
+In 2000, the supply of original DSDP CD-ROMs was exhausted, and NGDC (now NCEI) developed the CD-ROM described in this announcement.
+Logging data in the standard 'LIS' format included with the old CD-ROM set are not included, logging data are available from either NCEI or the Borehole Research Group at the Lamont-Doherty Earth Observatory of Columbia University.
+Underway geophysical data in the international MGD77 format from the previous set are also not included; these data are available on marine trackline geophysics CD-ROM set, updated regularly.
 Discs are in the standard ISO 9660 format, with an HTML interface, so they are usable in any computer environment able to access a CD-ROM with a web browser.